Experienced Family

 Get Started Today

-Is My Business a Marital Asset In a Divorce?
+Is My Business a Marital Asset in a Colorado Divorce?

-Like many states, Colorado is a state that compels divorcing spouses to divide and distribute their marital property in a way that’s fair and equitable if not precisely 50/50.
-Marital property in Colorado is any asset, debt, or liability acquired by either spouse during the marriage regardless of whose name is on the account.
+Like many states, Colorado is not a strict 50/50 divorce state.
+Instead, it compels divorcing spouses to divide and distribute their marital property in a way that’s fair and equitable.
+Marital property in Colorado is any asset, debt, or liability acquired by either spouse during the marriage, regardless of whose name is on the account.
 When one spouse owns a business, divorce and the division of property can be an intimidating process.
+The Law Office of Stephen Vertucci assists Colorado clients with divorce matters involving property division and business ownership.
 Many divorcing spouses worry that their spouse is entitled to 50% of their business, even if they were not a part of the business’s daily operation or a financial contributor.
 So, what are Colorado’s distribution of marital asset laws, and how does this impact one spouse’s business?
+Working with an experienced divorce attorney in Colorado can help clarify how these laws apply to your specific situation.

 • Any property, asset, or debt belonging to one spouse before the marriage